 3. Fix and clean up any moisture issues quickly.

-Termite Prevention Collinsville ILMoisture is an essential element to keeping a termite colony alive and thriving.
+Moisture is an essential element in keeping a termite colony alive and thriving.
 If you’ve had a pipe burst during the winter or a tub that’s overflowed, make sure to clean up the mess thoroughly and fix the issue promptly.
 Even a minor drip behind your bathroom sink or condensation from your room air conditioning unit can be an invitation for termites.

 4. Seal gaps around your foundation.